PonXuenLin/SECP1513-TECHNOLOGY-AND-INFORMATION-SYSTEM/Assignment 1-Industry Visit Video/README.md

 ### 📝 Reflection

 Through this industrial visit, i found how IT works in real life.
 Expecially when we conduct an interview with Sir Nazrul, the Assistant IT Officer.
 I realise that keeping data safe requires 24/7 human monitoring, which showed me that security is an everyday task, not just a one-time setup.
 This experience helped me understand my Design Thinking assignments better.
 I realized that managing big servers isn't just about putting hardware together; it is about planning to make sure the systems never crash.
-This visit connected my classroom lessons to the real world and helped me improve my teamwork skills.(space)(space)
+This visit connected my classroom lessons to the real world and helped me improve my teamwork skills.